FerranAgulloLopez/Enhancing_the_output_of_time_series_forecasting_algorithms_for_cloud_resource_provisioning/README.md

 # Enhancing the output of time series forecasting algorithms for cloud resource provisioning
-_This repository was created as a result of the research manuscript INCOMING_
+_This repository was created as a result of the [research manuscript](https://www.sciencedirect.com/science/article/pii/S0167739X25001281)_

 ### Introduction
 This repository contains an implementation for training, testing and evaluating workload resource forecasting algorithms.
 It also contains the required code and configurations to run all the experiments of the aforementioned manuscript.